gsahonero/eeg.fem/README.md

 Image.jpg
 The program has the following options:
 #### Watch Raw EEG Data
-This option allows you to watch the EEG Data if the headset is connected
+This option allows you to watch the EEG Data if the headset is connected.
 #### Check electrodes quality
 You can check if your Emotiv Epoc+ headset is properly placed, and taking data correctly.
 #### Record EEG
 This option allows you to perform experiments.
 There are two roles in experiment:
-- Subject
+##### Subject
--
+This screen corresponds to the experiment subject, and it's activated via websockets by the researcher
+##### Reasearcher
+This screen allows you to set the experiment.
+You can customize it via commands, and run.

 #### Subject screen for EEG recording